Register to Serve

 - Community Service Locations

-Where do I meet for the Great Day of Service?
+Where do I meet for the Great Day of Service on Saturday?

 Saturday, Jan.
-18th, we will meet in Tuskegee at Bethel Missionary Baptist Church (802 Bethel Street Tuskegee).
+17th, we will meet in Tuskegee at Washington Chapel AME (Tuskegee).
 Breakfast will be served, a devotion shared, and then we will go out to serve.
 Check-in will start at 7:30am.

 How do I sign up to serve for the Great Days of Service?